There are many ways to present a post or article on a web page. This tutorial will cover the basic formatting, styles, and structure.

 - Bold is very loud and used for loud emphasis and subtitles.
 Use bold rarely and only for a word or two.

-- ALL CAPS IS CONSIDER SCREAMING.
+- ALL CAPS IS CONSIDER SHOUTING.

-- ALL CAPS IN BOLD IS SHOUTING.
+- ALL CAPS IN BOLD IS SCREAMING.

 - Words in italic and bold are considered lunatic screaming.